 The FY 2025 budget provided funding for 401 new Permanent Supportive Housing (PSH) units through the Supportive Housing Services (SHS) Measure.
 Of these, 200 were allocated to existing projects already underway, while the remaining 201 were left unassigned.
-In FY 2026, HSD will proceed with funding the 200 units committed to specific projects, as these projects rely on the PSH services and rent assistance.
-However, due to budget constraints, the 201 unassigned units will not be funded.
-Additionally, 10 units each have been removed from the FUSE and Move On programs.
-These units, like those in the PSH, have not yet been assigned to a specific individual or project.
+In FY 2026, HSD will continue, without delay, funding the first 200 units committed to specific projects, as these projects rely on the PSH services and rent assistance.
+The 201 unassigned units will be funded on a delay, beginning in the last quarter of FY 2026.